I Wish To Move Out Of My Property. What Should I Do?

 - Only leave any carpet or flooring that we have agreed can stay.
 All other flooring is to be removed.

 - No furniture or white goods should be left in the property.

 - All keys must be available (including communal door keys/fobs, garage, shed, as appropriate).

 How Will I Receive This Incentive?

-Where you have met the criteria and you do not have a debt with us, a cheque will be posted to your new address.
+Where you have done everything above and you do not have a debt with us, we will post a cheque to your new address.

 - We aim to send this within 10 working days from the end of your tenancy.

-Where any arrears remain or we have found rechargeable repairs, any incentive you would have received will be offset against this debt.
+If any arrears remain or we have found rechargeable repairs, any award you would have received will be taken away from this debt.

 How Do I Return My Keys?

 Your Housing Officer will tell you the safest way to return your keys.